ActivitySim/activitysim/_sources/howitworks.rst.txt

                              chunk_size,
                              trace_hh_id):

-Inside the method, the skim lookups required for this model are configured.
+Inside the method, the skim matrix lookups required for this model are configured.
 The following code set the keys for looking up the skim values for this model.
 In this case there is a ``TAZ`` column in the choosers, which was in the ``households`` table that was joined with ``persons`` to make ``persons_merged`` and a ``TAZ`` in the alternatives generation code which get merged during